Boundary and polling place reviews

 • As far as is reasonable and practicable, that polling places are accessible to all electors, including those with disabilities, and when designating a polling place, have regard to the accessibility needs of disabled persons.

-The review is not concerned with the established ward, county district and parliamentary constituency boundaries; it is only concerned with polling district boundaries.
+Reviews are not concerned with the established ward, county district and parliamentary constituency boundaries; they are only concerned with polling district boundaries.

-The recommendations presented following the review must plan for any predicted changes in electorate over the following four years, including extensive property developments.
+The recommendations presented following a review must plan for any predicted changes in electorate over the following four years, including extensive property developments.

 Definitions

-• Polling district – This is a geographical sub-division of an electoral area (e.g. a ward or constituency.)
+This is a geographical sub-division of an electoral area (e.g. a ward or a constituency.)

 There may be more than one polling station within a polling place.

-If you have any queries or require further information on this or the previous polling district reviews held in 2011 and in 2013, please contact Electoral Services using the details on the left of this page.
+If you have any queries or require further information about the previous polling district reviews held in 2011, 2013, 2018 and 2023 please contact Electoral Services using the details on the left of this page.